International Civil Society Centre

 The International Civil Society Centre (or ICS Centre) is a civil society organisation founded in 2007, located in Berlin.
-The organisation was initially founded under the name of Berlin Civil Society Centre as a not-for-profit company (GmbH) by Peter Eigen, former chair of the Extractive Industries Transparency Initiative (EITI) and founder of Transparency International.
+The organisation was initially founded under the name of Berlin Civil Society Centre as a not-for-profit company (GgmbH) by Peter Eigen, former chair of the Extractive Industries Transparency Initiative (EITI) and founder of Transparency International.
 It was co-founded by Burkhard Gnärig, former CEO of Save the Children International, Greenpeace Germany and terre des hommes Germany.

 The team is composed of 16 persons, with Wolfgang Jamann as executive director.

 Organisation

 The International Civil Society Centre's work focuses on leadership support, future trends and sector services.
 The organisation is owned by 15 associated international civil society organisations, which work across environmental, human rights, social justice and humanitarian issues: